refp16/refp16.github.io/about-cat-zeitzps.md

 fashion similar to the book, I will still post it.
 Along with what I believe are the correct answers, I will try to add my wrongful lines of thinking just to show that problem solving is not as straightforward and ordered as some readings suggest.
-If I find out a posted answer is incorrect in some way, I will update that post to include a correction; in these cases, they will be tagged accordingly.
+If I find that a posted answer is incorrect in some way, I will update that post to include a correction; in these cases, they will be tagged accordingly.
 Posts may come in a disordered way; use the tag features of the